 When the season calls for some time away from it all, no one else is more excited to put the preparedness or survival skills to the test than folks like us.
 And there is no better way to approach camping than with these unique and surprising hacks.
-Of course the traditional Boy Scout survival skills are always welcome, but it’s also refreshing to think out of the box sometimes.
+Of course, the traditional Boy Scout survival skills are always welcome, but it’s also refreshing to think out of the box sometimes.
 Check out these camping hacks we have pulled from our previous posts (plus some new ones!)
 Just remember, the great outdoors does not solely belong to you.
 The plants and animals have as much right to it as you do.
 Let’s share and enjoy nature together.

-1. Camping Lantern
+2. Camping Lantern

 - Image via Survival Life